Hemnath-D/CF-SegAct/README.md

 # CF-SegAct
-CF-SegAct segregates the accepted solutions from Codeforces in a given folder(solutions directory) to a destination folder.
+CF-SegAct separates the accepted Codeforces problem solutions in a given folder(solutions directory) into a destination folder.
 The filenames of the solutions should start with the problem code.
 Example filenames: 336C.cpp, 336DTest.cpp, 335 Test.py

 1. Clone the repository